The integral cohomology rings of four-dimensional toric orbifolds: Introduction

-\section{Acknowledgment}
+\subsection{Acknowledgment}

-Fu was supported by Basic Science Research Program through the National Research Foundation of Korea (NRF) funded by the Ministry of Education (NRF-2021R1A6A1A10044950 and NRF-2019R1A2C2010989).
-So is supported by Pacific Institute for the Mathematical Sciences (PIMS) Postdoctoral Fellowship, NSERC Discovery Grant and NSERC RGPIN-2020-06428.
-Song was supported by a KIAS Individual Grant (SP076101) at Korea Institute for Advanced Study.
+Fu was supported by Basic Science Research Program through the National Research Foundation of Korea(NRF) funded by the Ministry of Education (NRF-2021R1A6A1A10044950 and NRF-2019R1A2C2010989), the National Natural Science Foundation of China (no.\,12501083) and the startup fund of SIMIS.
+So was supported by Pacific Institute for the Mathematical Sciences (PIMS) Postdoctoral Fellowship, NSERC Discovery Grant and NSERC RGPIN-2020-06428.
+So and Song are supported by the National Research Foundation of Korea(NRF) grant funded by the Korea government(MSIT) (RS-2025-00555914).
+Song was also supported by the KIAS Individual Grant (SP076101) at Korea Institute for Advanced Study.

-Fu and So would like to thank KIAS for their hospitality and financial support for their visit to the institute when this project was carried out and written.
+The authors thank SIMIS for their hospitality and financial support for their research visit when this project was carried out.